-Japanese Snow Monkeys Are Having Sexual Contact With Wild Deer And Scientists Aren’t Exactly Sure Why
+Japanese Snow Monkeys Are Having Sexual Contact With Wild Deer, And Scientists Aren’t Exactly Sure Why

 — Discovery Card Quest (@DISCCardQuest) December 15, 2017

 According to Inverse, there’s also a theory that the female monkeys hump the deer to prepare for sexual encounters with male macaques.
 Over two years, the researchers observed that a group of adolescent female macaques engaged in 13 of these sexual encounters with deer.
 During these interactions, the monkeys used 14 different positions or “partner combinations.”
-These liaisons occurred during the animals mating season in Japan.
+These liaisons occurred during the animals’ mating season in Japan.

 During the sexual contact, the deer are very passive and allow it to happen.
 As Inverse notes, they are used to being mounted in this way.
 The deer and the monkey also have a mutually beneficial relationship in that the deer eat the remains of the fruit that the monkeys drop.
 They also allow the macaques to groom them.

-According to the study, there’s evidence that the adolescent female monkeys get sexual satisfaction for the encounters with the deer.
+According to the study, there’s evidence that the adolescent female monkeys get sexual satisfaction from the encounters with the deer.
 Male macaques often don’t choose the younger females in their species as reproductive partners, so it looks like the female adolescents are seeking “release” from outside of their species.
 The study also found that it’s normally the mature male deer who allow the monkeys to mount them.
 During the study, two female deer and two young male deer bucked the monkeys off.

 As The Guardian reports, a previous study had observed male macaques having sexual encounters with deer.
 According to the article, this was the second recorded instance of distant species having sexual relations.
 The previous instance occurred between an Antarctic fur seal and a penguin.